tipishev/python_debugging_workshop/README.md

 ## Quotes
 > "If you need a debugger, the error had happened much earlier."
 > "Debuggers don't remove bugs, they show them in slow-mo"  # TODO source
+> "They are errors, not bugs" Edsger Dijkstra

 ## Introduction

 Hello everyone!
 My name is Tim and in today's workshop I will talk about debugging Python.

-Edsger Dijkstra once stated "They are errors, not bugs"

 While preparing this workshop I have looked at a number of debugging tutorials, they all follow the same structure.